Eziliram/data_set_presentation_app/REPORT.md

 Collections are grouped in the Collections Manager sidebar component to allow for quick access to view, modify and/or delete collections.

-To avoid cluttering in the Collections Manager component, the component to save to a new/existing collection will only become available after the user has selected at lease one user record.
+To avoid cluttering in the Collections Manager component, the component to save to a new/existing collection will only become available after the user has selected at least one user record.

 Note: I have not used any UI Frameworks such as Vuetify/Bootstrap in order to showcase my CSS skills.